SeaQL/sea-orm/README.md

 2. Dynamic

-    Built upon [SeaQuery](https://github.com/SeaQL/sea-query), SeaORM allows you to build complex queries without 'fighting the ORM'.
+    Built upon [SeaQuery](https://github.com/SeaQL/sea-query), SeaORM allows you to build complex dynamic queries.

-3. Testable
+3. Multi-backend

-    Use mock connections to write unit tests for your logic.
+    You can develop applications targeting multiple backends, or use Mock / SQLite as a test double in test suites.

 4. Service Oriented

-    Quickly build services that join, filter, sort and paginate data in APIs.
+    Quickly build services that join, filter, sort and paginate data in REST, GraphQL and gRPC APIs.

 ## A quick taste of SeaORM